Throw-away society

-The throw-away society is a generalised description of human social concept strongly influenced by consumerism, whereby the society tends to use items once only, from disposable packaging, and consumer products are not designed for reuse or lifetime use.
+The throw-away society is a generalised description of human social concept strongly influenced by consumerism, whereby the society tends to use items once only, from disposable packaging, and consumer products are not designed for reuse (e.g. single use products) or lifetime use (e.g. inexpensive fast fashion).
 The term describes a critical view of overconsumption and excessive production of short-lived or disposable items over durable goods that can be repaired, but at its origins, it was viewed as a positive attribute.

 Origin of the term

 In its 1 August 1955 issue, Life published an article titled "Throwaway Living".
 This article has been cited as the source that first used the term "throw-away society".

 Rise of packaging waste

 The last century of economic growth saw both increased production and increased product waste.
 Between 1906 (the start of New York City waste collections) and 2005 there was a tenfold rise in "product waste" (packaging and old products), from 92 to 1242 lb per person per year.
 Containers and packaging now represent 32 percent of all municipal solid waste.
 Non-durable goods (defined as products in use for less than three years) constitute 27 percent, while durable goods comprise 16 percent.